Workflow

 The 10-minute audit works best as a weekly routine.
 Here's why:

 Block 15 minutes on your calendar every Monday morning.
 Open the search terms report.
 Follow the 5 steps.
 Close it.
-That habit alone will save more budget than most other optimization activities combined.
+That habit alone will save more budget than most other account-tuning activities combined.

 When Manual Review Isn't Enough

 The 10-minute audit works well for accounts with a few hundred search terms per month.
-But at higher volumes — thousands of terms per week — the manual process doesn't scale.
+At higher volumes (thousands of terms per week), the manual process doesn't scale.
 The search terms report grows faster than you can review it, and waste accumulates between reviews.

 That's where automated scanning helps.
 Daily automated review of your search terms catches new waste the day it appears, before it has time to compound.
-Combined with intelligent match type recommendations, it turns the reactive manual process into a proactive defensive layer.
+Combined with intelligent match type recommendations and the Confidence Engine (which checks every proposed negative against your active positive keywords before applying it), the reactive manual process becomes a proactive defensive layer.

 Want to automate this audit?